venovako/GPUHZGSVD/README.md

 ```
 where ``SM`` is the target GPU architecture (e.g., for a Maxwell card it might be ``52``, for a Volta one ``70``, etc.), ``OPT`` is the optimization level (``3`` should be fine), and ``CVG`` is the algorithm requested (``0``, ``1``, ``2``, ``3``, ``4``, ``5``, ``6``, or ``7``).

+It is also possible to append ``clean`` to the invocation above, to remove the executable, or such cleanup can be done manually.

 ## Execution

 ### Command line